-The influential Preston family who owned the castle for over two and a half centuries must take centre stage and while some members have faded from view, a number have left their mark.
+The influential Preston family who owned the castle for over two and a half centuries must take centre stage and while some family members have faded from view, a few have left their mark.

-Historic Environment Scotland which now manage the property, doesn’t date the initial construction of the present castle exactly, simply saying that it was started before 1400.
+Historic Environment Scotland which now manages the property, doesn’t date the initial construction of the present castle exactly, simply saying that it was started before 1400.

 St Giles’ Cathedral

 Returning from a trip to France C.1450, it was Sir William Preston who presented “withoutyn ony condicion” a reliquary containing the arm bone of St Giles, patron saint of Edinburgh, to St Giles’ Cathedral.

-It is Sir Simon Preston (IV) (d. in or before 1575) that we know most about.
-He was a powerful figure, with a long association with the Burgh of Edinburgh as administrator, lord provost, on a number of occasions, and advisor and occasional host to Mary Queen of Scots.
+It is Sir Simon Preston (IV) (d. on or before 1575) that we know most about.
+He was a powerful figure, with a long association with the Burgh of Edinburgh as administrator and, on a number of occasions, lord provost of the city.

-From an architectural point of view Craigmillar Castle might be considered an amalgam of styles as successive owners made changes, some of which are difficult to date accurately.
+From an architectural point of view, the castle might be considered a mixture of styles as successive owners made changes, some of which are difficult to date accurately.

 Although Gilmour modernised much of the west range making it more suitable for family living, he finally moved to more comfortable surroundings at Inch House in nearby Gilmerton.

 HOW TO GET TO CRAIGMILLAR CASTLE

 Check out Lothian Buses for details.
 The stop you want is at the Edinburgh Royal Infirmary which makes it easy to find.
-From there it’s only a short walk to the Castle along the path which runs through the hospital grounds.
+From there it’s only a short walk to the castle along the path which runs through the hospital grounds.

 There are some ‘gloomy’ areas so it’s worth taking a small torch.